-This fermented beverage is easy to make, high in nutrition from the “super-food” beets, and is, of course, full of probiotics.
+This fermented kvass beverage is easy to make, high in nutrition from the “super-food” beets, and is, of course, full of probiotics.

 I like to make a slightly sweet version with raspberries.
-Traditionally celtic sea salt makes beet kvass a savory beverage that is also rich with the salt’s minerals.
+Traditionally Celtic sea salt makes beet kvass a savory beverage that is also rich with the salt’s minerals.
 Here’s my sweet version, although who says you can’t add a little sea salt too?

 Either way, the lacto-fermentation adds sodium to the nutritional profile of the kvass, a necessary component for proper rehydration.
 (I give a dairy-free variation below.)